prosirer/numbertree/Languages/Middle Eastern Languages/Persian/README.md

 confusion between ٤ and ↋ (four and eleven).

 Those born in Iran or Afghanistan will have to use the Solar Hijri calendar to calculate the Morphic Field.
-Please see the Calendar.md file in the Persian folder for more information.
+Please see the Calendar.md file in this folder for more information.

 Persian – Lightning Chart